apache/jspwiki/jspwiki-portable/readme.md

 # 2. Creating The Native Launchers

 The native launchers are under version control and can be re-created manually.
+In other words there are not automatically build because

+* Considering the complex setup I'm glad that it works on the JSPWiki committer boxes
+* Downloading all the stuff is time-consuming and would slow the build for everyone
+* There should be some manual testing before promoting the native launchers

-## 2.1 Native Windows Launcher
+## 2.1 Creating The Windows Launcher

+Run the following commands

 ```
 jspwiki-portable> mvn clean generate-resources